 For example you might start off running intervals teamed with spurts of fast walking i.e. 1 minute of running then 4 minutes of fast walking and slowly increase the ratio in favour of running time to walking time until you can run consistently for 10 minutes and then progress from there.
 Another running regime may include sprints or hill based running or running on softer surfaces like sand…the options can be endless and you will be surprised with what you can achieve once your confidence grows and you establish a routine.

 Getting started is most definitely the hardest part thus if you are struggling to find the motivation to begin a running program or you simply don’t know where to start, enlist the help of a friend as your running partner or contact a personal trainer to get you started.
-Training partners are great motivators!
+Training partners are great motivators, and not just in boxing!
 Knowing that you have made the commitment to meet your training partner at a certain place and at a certain time, it makes it very unlikely you won’t show and extremely hard for you to find genuine reasons to break that commitment.
 Once you show up, you’ll start your run, and the workout and all the added health benefits will take care of themselves.

 By enlisting the help of a personal trainer as your training partner, they have the knowledge and experience that can assist you to create a realistic and individualised running program catered to your own specific goals and ability that will greatly reducing your chance of injury and really maximise your results!

 For a list of running tracks and available parks and ovals in the Hume area and other great places in and around Melbourne check out these websites for some ideas on good places to start:

 Step Where? – Running and Walking Routes in Melbourne

 Start personal training with a MaxNRG Personal Trainer today for great fitness and weight loss results!
 Our mobile personal training services that operates throughout Melbourne is the best way for you to start achieving your health and fitness goals.
 Call 0403-741-278 or simply fill out our online form here